 Dr. John Roy MacPherson was born in North Dunwich Township (Elgin County) on the 30th of October 1892.
 He was the eldest of 5 children born to Daniel MacPherson and the former Beatrice Anne Searle, were farmers.
-At the time of his birth, his family resided at Lot 3, Concession 2 and he was eldest of 5 children.
-His siblings were; Bessie, Rose, Grace and Peter.
+At the time of his birth, his family resided at Lot 3, Concession 2.
+His parents were farmers and his siblings were; Elizabeth “Bessie” MacPherson, Sarah Penrose McPherson, Grace McPherson and Peter McPherson.
 Dr. MacPherson was educated in Dunwich Twp., at S.S.
 No. 10 and he attended Dutton High School for 4 years.

 He was the youngest graduate (M.D.) in his class of 1914, from the University of Western Ontario.
 He was also the recipient of the silver medal.
 He completed his internship at St. Joseph’s Hospital and Western Hospital in Toronto, Ontario.
 According to the 1928 Ontario Medical Register, he joined the College of Physicians and Surgeons, on the 17th of July, 1915.